Understanding The ADHD And Schizophrenia Comorbidity

 According to a 2015 study, ADHD can increase one’s chances of substance use, which may further increase their risk of developing psychosis as a symptom of schizophrenia.
 Treating substance use challenges and working with individuals with ADHD to reduce risk-taking behavior can be one way to prevent the risk of severe symptoms.

-If you notice symptoms of both ADHD and schizophrenia in yourself or a dependent, it can be crucial to seek support.
+If you notice symptoms of both ADHD and schizophrenia in yourself or a dependent, you may benefit from seeking professional support.
 Symptoms of schizophrenia can become severe and potentially escalate to a crisis.
 ADHD symptoms, on top of schizophrenia symptoms, may cause higher levels of paranoia and more hyperactivity during psychosis.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.